Get Personal Training at HealthQuest

 2x per week = HQ Training Connect app

-Level 1-4 – inbody and goal tracking
+Level 1-4 – InBody Composition Analysis and Goal Tracking

 When your credit card is billed on the 25th of each month for membership, all the sessions that you have trained for that billing cycle will be included.
 You will be able to see all individual sessions on your member portal and app.

-What to use a different credit card?
+Want to use a different credit card?

 Your membership account only allows 1 credit card to be billed.
 We can set you up with a second membership account that we can store this card on file.
 This feature will not allow you to see monthly billing since there is no app or member portal access for these ghost membership accounts.
-We can supply statements at your request. (maybe it can now – they just need a second email address! – add to MOP email address if that works)
+We can supply statements at your request.

 We prefer to reschedule your session!
 Please allow 24 hours notice to your trainer.
 Our schedules are tightly organized to accommodate multiple clients, while accommodating for planned breaks and our own workouts.
 Giving 24-hours notice to reschedule or cancel allows the trainer to fill your time slot or to adjust their schedule so their day is as efficient as possible, without having to still remain in the building for extended hours.